SEO Optimization

 What Gets Injected

-On the homepage and reference pages, Great Docs adds:
+On the homepage and reference pages, Great Docs adds a schema block like this:

 {